 Many issues remain in the wider community due to lack infrastructure to ensure services can be accessed that offer specialised disability centred care by the wider public.
-It is difficult to ascertain if in general high removal rates ate still occurring and as a society we should be trying our best to keep mother and child together.
+It is difficult to ascertain if in general high removal rates are still occurring and as a society we should be trying our best to keep mother and child together.

 I definitely don’t want children living in unsafe conditions, that’s not what I am advocating.
-It’s about putting support services in place for parents to assist them to parent their children independently as possible by helping overcome barriers where possible.
+It’s about having support services in place for parents to assist them to parent their children independently as possible by helping overcome barriers where possible.

 Many of us have informal supports within in our community networks.
 Friends and family that help support and guide us with parenthood.

 People with disabilities often lack these and informal supports due to socioeconomic reasons and fractured social relationships thus require more formalised support systems.

 Whether it’s informal or formal we as parents all require them to help parent our children.
 This is what I am advocating for.
 A program that helps support and educate new parents with disabilities who lack the informal supports most of us living in mainstream society are privileged to have.

 It’s about recognising the adversity faced by women living with disabilities, acknowledging they lack the informal support networks and taking a societal responsibility approach at a government level, implementing appropriate formal support programs to bridge the gaps normally available via mainstream informal supports that this cohort lack.

 Some of our family and friends who are informal supports provide: